 Long before the first European trappers and Oregon Trail travelers passed by this region of Idaho, Indigenous people from the Bannock and Shoshone tribes gathered here for the healing powers of its waters.

-Eventually, the springs were acquired by the U.S. government and then handed over to the state of Idaho for public use.
+Eventually, the U.S. government acquired the springs and handed them over to Idaho for public use.
 Today, visitors are welcome to soak in these world-famous hot springs at the Lava Hot Springs Mineral Pools in downtown Lava.

 The complex features five outdoor rock bottom pools with temperatures ranging from 102˚ F to 112˚ F and is open year-round.
-Many of the hotels in Lava Hot Springs also offer their own private hot spring pools and soaking tubs.
+Many hotels in Lava Hot Springs also offer private hot spring pools and soaking tubs.

-The Portneuf River winds right through the town of Lava Hot Springs, and its gentle rapids make for some fun floating.
-Bring your own tube or kayak or rent a single, double, and even quadruple tube from one of the numerous rental spots around town.
+The Portneuf River winds right through Lava Hot Springs, and its gentle rapids make for some fun floating.
+Bring your own tube or kayak, or rent a single, double, and even quadruple tube from one of the numerous rental spots around town.

 Be sure to bring an old pair of tennis shoes or river sandals to protect your feet from the rocky river bottom and a sunglasses cord to keep from losing them in the river.
-Depending on how fast you walk, you can expect to get one or two runs down the river in an hour.
+You can expect to get one or two runs down the river in an hour, depending on how fast you walk.

-Lava Hot Springs isn’t only for hot pools, it’s also home to the Olympic Swimming Complex with swimming lanes, diving boards, and water slides.
+Lava Hot Springs isn’t only for hot pools.
+It also has the Olympic Swimming Complex with swimming lanes, diving boards, and water slides.
 This giant outdoor swimming complex is open from Memorial Day to Labor Day and also offers a kiddie water playland, hot pools, and ample green space around the pools for picnicking and lounging.